avf/mobile-app-dev/exercises/index.md

 - [Swift Exercise](swift-exercise) (Deadline Wednesday, 11 September 2019, 23:55.
 [Code review](#code-review) session during lecture on Friday, 13 September 2019)
 - [Login Exercise](login-screen-exercise) (Deadline Wednesday, 25 September 2019, 23:55, [Code review](#code-review) during lecture on Friday, 27 September 2019)
 - [REST Exercise](rest-exercise) (Deadline Thursday, 10 October 2019, 23:55, [Code review](#code-review) session during lecture on Monday, 14 October 2019)
-- [TableView Exercise](tableview-exercise) (Deadline Monday, 11 November 2019, 23:55, [Code review](#code-review) session during lecture on Wednesday, 13 November 2019) **Important:** This exercise is significantly longer than the other ones, so plan your time accordingly.
+- [TableView Exercise](tableview-exercise) (~~Deadline Monday, 11 November 2019, 23:55, [Code review](#code-review) session during lecture on Wednesday, 13 November 2019~~ **NEW Deadline: Sunday, 24 November 2019, 23:55**) **Important:** This exercise is significantly longer than the other ones, so plan your time accordingly.

-- More fixed exercises will be announced throughout the semester
+You'll have a chance to correct any mistakes and implement feedback from the code reviews for the fixed exercises.
+If you want to do so, please submit an updated, cleaned up and final version of your app.
+The app should contain all the code from all the fixed exercises.
+You can also include an updated playground for the Swift exercise.
+The deadline for this is the same as for the first freeform exercise submission.
+However, please prioritize the freeform exercises over the updated fixed exercises.
+If you don't have enough time to do both, it's better to do the freeform exercises well.

+- Updated fixed exercises submission: **Deadline Wednesday, 8 January 2020 23:55**

 ## [Freeform Exercises](freeform)

-You can find all the details on the freeform exercises [here](freeform).
+You can find all the details and deadlines on the freeform exercises [here](freeform).

 ## Submission instructions